vesjoao-boop/LCA-ML-Impact-Prediction/README.md

 Currently, the repository is streamlined into two main components:

 1. **`github_pipeline_lca+ml_integration`**: The core script/notebook that contains the end-to-end Machine Learning pipeline.
 It handles everything from data loading and preprocessing to model training, evaluation, and prediction.
-2. **`data`**: Anonymized dataset provided for training and testing the models, ensuring reproducibility without compromising sensitive or proprietary industrial information.
+2. **`data`**: generic dataset provided for training and testing the models, ensuring reproducibility without compromising sensitive or proprietary industrial information.

-## 📊 Dataset Overview

-The provided anonymized dataset is structured to train supervised learning algorithms.
-It consists of:

-* **20 Input Features (X):** Representing the process parameters, material inputs, or aggregated LCI flows.
-* **3 Target Features (y):** Representing the specific environmental impact categories (LCIA results) to be predicted by the model.

 ## 🚀 Getting Started